techidaily/site-android-transfer/source/_posts/two-ways-to-sync-contacts-from-google-pixel-8-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 After reviewing the top 16 apps, we recommend Dr.Fone - Phone Transfer as the most powerful software.
 With its one-stop mobile transfer solution, you can easily transfer all types of data, including contacts, messages, photos, videos, and music, between Android devices in just a few clicks.
 So, if you want a reliable and efficient way to transfer data from your old Android phone to a new one, give [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) a try.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://digital-screen-recording.techidaily.com/new-archive-slideshow-in-high-quality-video-for-2024/"><u>[New] Archive Slideshow in High-Quality Video for 2024</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/new-unveil-your-gaming-prowess-with-perfect-screen-shots-pc-for-2024/"><u>[New] Unveil Your Gaming Prowess with Perfect Screen Shots (PC) for 2024</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/updated-in-2024-expert-tips-securing-your-best-gaming-moments-with-4-methods/"><u>[Updated] In 2024, Expert Tips Securing Your Best Gaming Moments with 4 Methods</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/updated-no-cost-all-benefits-with-fcp-downloads/"><u>[Updated] No Cost, All Benefits with FCP Downloads</u></a></li>
+<li><a href="https://buynow-marvelous.techidaily.com/apple-watch-series-6-review-a-modest-upgrade-but-still-the-best/"><u>Apple Watch Series 6 Review: A Modest Upgrade, But Still the Best</u></a></li>
+<li><a href="https://buynow-tips.techidaily.com/evaluating-the-google-pixel-4a-does-it-meet-your-needs/"><u>Evaluating the Google Pixel 4A: Does It Meet Your Needs?</u></a></li>
+<li><a href="https://article-helps.techidaily.com/explore-the-spectrum-of-light-with-windows-hdr-video-capabilities-for-2024/"><u>Explore the Spectrum of Light with Windows' HDR Video Capabilities for 2024</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-samsung-galaxy-a15-4g-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos From Samsung Galaxy A15 4G to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-sony-xperia-10-v-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from Sony Xperia 10 V to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-vivo-y77t-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos From Vivo Y77t to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-text-messages-from-xiaomi-redmi-note-12r-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Text Messages from Xiaomi Redmi Note 12R to New Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-tips-of-transferring-messages-from-realme-narzo-60-pro-5g-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Tips of Transferring Messages from Realme Narzo 60 Pro 5G to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-6-ways-to-transfer-text-messages-from-nubia-red-magic-9-pro-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 6 Ways to Transfer Text Messages from Nubia Red Magic 9 Pro to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/marketing-mastery-the-unveil-way-for-2024/"><u>Marketing Mastery The Unveil Way for 2024</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-samsung-galaxy-a34-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from Samsung Galaxy A34 5G to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/two-ways-to-sync-contacts-from-honor-magic-6-lite-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Two Ways to Sync Contacts from Honor Magic 6 Lite to Gmail | Dr.fone</u></a></li>
+<li><a href="https://win11.techidaily.com/why-isolating-audio-devices-may-be-a-windows-feature/"><u>Why Isolating Audio Devices May Be a Windows Feature?</u></a></li>
+</ul></div>